Entertainment & Special Event Insurance — Kelly Insurance Group

 WORKERS' COMPENSATION

-Required in most states for event staff, production crew, stagehands, security personnel, and any other workers classified as employees.
-Workers' compensation covers medical expenses and lost wages for employees injured during event setup, production, or teardown.
-Even short-term event crew can create workers' comp obligations — misclassifying employees as independent contractors does not eliminate this liability.
+Required in most states for event staff, production crew, stagehands, security personnel, and others classified as employees.
+Covers medical expenses and lost wages for employees injured during setup, the show, or teardown.
+Even short-term crew can create a workers' comp obligation — and classifying employees as independent contractors does not by itself eliminate that responsibility.

 VENUE PROTECTION

-Covers damage to the venue's physical structure, fixtures, and property caused by event operations or attendees.
-Many venue rental agreements require the promoter to carry this coverage as a condition of the rental contract — and to name the venue as an additional insured on the GL policy.
-KIG reviews venue contracts and ensures coverage language satisfies contractual requirements.
+Addresses damage to the venue's structure, fixtures, and property caused by event operations or attendees.
+Many rental agreements require the promoter to carry this and to name the venue as an additional insured on the GL policy.
+KIG reviews venue contracts so the coverage language actually satisfies the contractual requirements.

 MEDIA & CONTENT